 With small outdoor spaces to heat, you can consider a mounted heater.
 Although they are typically electric, they still can heat patios adequately.

 Mounted heaters have their merits and demerits.
 However, should they meet your needs, they are an excellent consideration as they have no stability issues.

 - Since you attach mounted heaters to walls, they won’t tip-over.
 Plus, you won’t get inconvenienced by the tedious task of weighing down your heater.

 - With most of the mounted heaters being electric, you won’t have to worry about fuel supply like propane heaters.

 - These electric patio heaters are off the ground, which gives you more room to conduct your activities.
 Besides, you won’t accidentally knock them.

 - Numerous mounted heaters have a chic finish, which improves your décor.
 If the area you want to heat is expansive, you may consider getting several.
 They will become a part of your outdoor space layout without messing with the appearance.

-Demerits of Mounted Heaters
+Cons of Mounted Heaters